arxanchain/wallet-sdk-py/README.md

 >>> print resp
 ```

-### Using callback URL to receive blockchain transaction event
+### Use callback URL to receive blockchain transaction events
-Each of the APIs for invoking blockchain has two invoking modes, one is `sync`
+Each of the APIs to invoke blockchain has two invoking modes: - `sync` and `async`.
-mode, the other is `async` mode.

 The default invoking mode is asynchronous, it will return without waiting for
 blockchain transaction confirmation.
 In asynchronous mode, you should set
-'Callback-Url' in http header used to receive blockchain transaction event.
+'Callback-Url' in the http header to receive blockchain transaction events.

 The blockchain transaction event structure is defined as follows: